-Government attorneys are not the highest paid lawyers, but what many government jobs lack in terms of salary, they make up for in great employee benefits… especially when it comes to student loans.
+Government attorneys are not the highest-paid lawyers, but what many government jobs lack in terms of salary, they make up for with great employee benefits, especially when it comes to student loans.

 The Big Perk: Public Service Loan Forgiveness

-Under Public Service Loan forgiveness, a borrower can get all of their federal student loan debt forgiven after 10 years of public service.
+Under Public Service Loan forgiveness, a borrower can get all of their federal student loan debt forgiven after ten years of public service.
 The technical requirement is that borrowers have 120 certified payments.

-- Eligible student loans – Many federal student loans are not eligible, such as FFEL, Stafford and Perkins, but this eligibility issue can be cured via federal student loan consolidation.
+- Eligible student loans – Many federal student loans are not eligible, such as FFEL, Stafford, and Perkins.
+However, federal direct student loan consolidation cures this eligibility issue.

 - Eligible repayment plan – The main repayment plans that qualify for PSLF are the income-driven repayment plans (ICR, IBR, PAYE, and REPAYE).
 Notable plans that are not eligible include the graduated and extended repayment plans.